 LONDON — Joseph has named Susana Clayton its new creative director, following Louise Trotter’s exit last July.

-Clayton, a Givenchy and Chloé alumnus, will work across men’s and women’s wear; her first collection being for fall 2019.
+Clayton, a Givenchy and Chloé alumnus, will work across men’s and women’s wear; her first collection being for spring 2020.

 The brand has simultaneously appointed a new chief executive officer, Barbara Campos, who joins Joseph from Marni, where she was global wholesale director.